cngo-github/xchat-translator/README.md

 ==========
 v0.9
 - Added context menu to Add/Remove user from AutoTranslate list [briand]
+- Bug fixes:
+	- Fixed issue where unloading the script would crash XChat.
+[Chuong Ngo]

 v0.8
 - Added threading and automatic translations for incoming messages based on usernicks.